Ayoush/commit-history-modifier/README.md

 # ComMit-hISToRY-mOdiFIeR
-Testing some sub proceSs for modIFYing coMMiT hIstOry
+Testing some suB proceSs for modIFYing coMMiT hIstOry